Did you know that volunteers are not covered by Workers Compensation Insurance?

 Note: It’s important not to forget about your board of management.
 They play a big influence in the direction of your business and should also be protected.

 As we understand the value of volunteers for many businesses, this type of insurance is affordable and flexible.

-Considering the benefits of volunteers to associations the policies are quite inexpensive and depending on the options selected can provide cover for accidental death, disablement and incapacity to carry out normal duties.
+Depending on the options chosen, it can also provide cover for accidental death, disablement and incapacity to carry out normal duties.

-Check with your broker that your policy covers you volunteers to and from work.
+- Check with your broker to see if your policy protects your volunteers to and from work,

-Age limits are always noted on the schedule of insurance.
-If you volunteers fall outside these limits ask your insurance broker to have these reviewed.
+- Age limits are always noted on the schedule of insurance.
+If your volunteers fall outside these limits, you should ask your insurance broker to review these,

-Always keep good documentation of accidents or incidents that may become a claim.
-Most claims are received many years after the event, so it is important to request witnesses to provide and incident report.
+- Make sure you always keep good documentation of accidents or incidents (including witnesses) that may become a claim in the future.
+Most claims are received many years after the event so it’s important to have all the right information on hand just in case.